 “When I moved to Louisville,” Lee says, “I got to be friends with a bunch of distillers at a time when bourbon was going from pretty obscure to being the hottest spirit on the planet.
 I started to drink lots of good bourbon.”
 Over the years, he also has built up a substantial home bar full of rare and obscure bottlings. (“I don’t have a collection; I have really good bourbons that I drink,” he says.)

 Suffice it to say, the man knows his bourbon.
-Here are five of his favorite places to drink it.
+Here are four of his favorite places to drink it.